alexandradecarvalho/programming-fundamentals/practical-classes/lab01/practicalguide.md

 4. Compute your application grade to Universidade de Aveiro.
 Use variables to represent high school grades and appliance test scores.
-Do it in interative mode.
+Do it in interactive mode.

-5. Copy the Python instructions used in the previous exercise to a file, in order to create a script which can be executed by the Python interpreter.
+5. Copy the Python instructions used in the previous exercise to a file, to create a script that can be executed by the Python interpreter.
 Notice that in script mode the results have to be explicitly printed.